OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 2. The cart can be controlled by a limited force $f$ that acts along the x-axis.
 3. In the center of the cart a pole/pendulum is attached by an uncontrolled revolute joint.
 4. At the end of the first pole, a second pole is connected to the first pole by a second uncontrolled revolute joint.
-5. The system should have realistic physical behaviour, i.e. we use physical parameters like mass, momentum.
+5. The system should have realistic physical behavior, i.e. we use physical parameters like mass, momentum.
 6. We would like to be able to simulate the system from a given, or randomly chosen state $x_0$.

 Here, we drew a picture of the system: